nisargvekariya01/Sigma-3.0_Project/README.md

 ![WanderLust Banner](https://via.placeholder.com/1200x300.png?text=WanderLust+Adventure)
 *Explore unique stays, share your home, and leave reviews with WanderLust!*

 ⚠️ **Disclaimer**: WanderLust is a demo project and **not an official website**.
 It is designed for educational purposes to demonstrate how features like user authentication, listing management, reviews, and maps work.
 The content posted on this application (e.g., listings, images, or descriptions like "cxcxcccvvdfdf") may be random or nonsensical, as users can post freely for testing.
 Please do not trust or rely on the content as real-world information.
 Verify any information independently before use.
-Visit the project at [WanderLust](https://sigma-3-0-project.onrender.com). ⚠️
+Visit the project at [https://sigma-3-0-project.onrender.com](https://sigma-3-0-project.onrender.com) by copying and pasting the link into a browser like Chrome or Microsoft Edge, as it may not open directly from GitHub. ⚠️

 ---

 ## 📖 Project Overview

 WanderLust is a full-stack web application inspired by Airbnb, built to showcase creating, managing, and reviewing rental listings.
-With user authentication, image uploads, geocoded maps, and a star rating system, it’s a hands-on example of modern web development! 🚀
+Hosted on **Render** and powered by **MongoDB Atlas** for cloud database storage, it features user authentication, image uploads, geocoded maps, and a star rating system.
+It’s a hands-on example of modern web development! 🚀

-- **Tech Stack**: Node.js, Express, MongoDB, EJS, Bootstrap, Cloudinary, MapLibre, Passport, Joi
+- **Tech Stack**: Node.js, Express, MongoDB (via MongoDB Atlas), EJS, Bootstrap, Cloudinary, MapLibre, Passport, Joi, Render
 - **Features**:
   - 🔒 User signup, login, and logout with Passport authentication
   - 🏠 Create, edit, and delete listings with image uploads to Cloudinary